adityamudgil2505/Web_Project6/README.md

 ### Web_Project6
-## Chrome Extension
-# Launcher
+# Launcher Extension
 ## About Launcher
-This launcher helps us to quickly access four links from single extension.
+This is a chrome extension, which helps us to quickly access four links from single extension.
 Having good UI with easy to use.
 ## Skills used
 - HTML
 - CSS